“Keep calm and stop pressing the call button!”

-She needed help with her claim, as her employer has been fighting it tooth and nail.
+She needed help from a workers' comp lawyer with her claim, as her employer has been fighting it tooth and nail.
 It’s not that they dispute she got hurt but … well, let me explain.

 I learned a lot about airlines working with Erica on her case.
 For example, flight crews operate by report times and release times.
 A “report” time is the time the company tells them to be at the airport to report for duty on airport property.
 This is the start of their trip, or “pairing.”
 The trip or “release” time ends upon the arrival to the originating base airport.
 Columbus is Erica’s home base airport.
 Between report and release time, she and the crew are considered “on the clock.”

 Crew members are paid during flight time but also receive a per diem of $2 per hour continually from report time to release time of a trip.
 This includes trips where they must stay overnight and fly out again the next morning.
 The airline designates, books, and pays for their lodging.
 Crew members don’t choose where they stay and must move together as a unit.
 At any time, an individual crew member can be reassigned to another “pairing” if a need arises elsewhere in the country.